sagivba/sagiv-barhoom.me/_posts/2026-04-06-comments_vs_annotations_oracle.md

 # COMMENT ON TABLE, COMMENT ON COLUMN, and ANNOTATIONS

 This is the first of two posts on this topic, in the context of Oracle Database. `ANNOTATIONS` are a relatively new feature and are available starting with Oracle Database 19c Release Update 19.28.
 In this post, I will focus on the basics: what the difference is between `COMMENT ON TABLE`, `COMMENT ON COLUMN`, and `ANNOTATIONS`, and when to use each one.
 In the next post, I will go deeper into `ANNOTATIONS`, show how they look in practice, and where they provide more than a regular comment.

 In the post on `users_demo`, I used a simple table for demonstration purposes.
 I will use the same table here to explain, in a practical way, the difference between `COMMENT ON TABLE`, `COMMENT ON COLUMN`, and `ANNOTATIONS`.

-At first glance, these three mechanisms may look similar, but in practice they serve different purposes.
+At first glance, these three mechanisms may look similar, but in practice, they serve different purposes.

 ## COMMENT ON TABLE